 Fixed teeth with zygomatic implants in extreme cases of lack of bone.

 For several years now, I have been performing in Las Palmas, in the Caballero de Rodas Dental Clinic, very complex surgeries due to lack of bone.
-Many patients come to the clinic with the illusion of recovering their smile.
+Many patients come to the clinic with the illusion of recovering their smiles.

-In the following case, I am talking about a very young and beautiful lady who came to the clinic because her mouth was in very bad conditions.
+In the following case, I am talking about a very young and beautiful lady who came to the clinic because her mouth was in very bad condition.
 Almost all the teeth she still had in her upper jaw were very periodontal and were moving.
-She had visited several clinics, but in all of them she was told that her only solution was to have a complete removable prosthesis because she had no bone to place implants.
+She had visited several clinics, but in all of them, she was told that her only solution was to have a complete removable prosthesis because she had no bone to place implants.

 We did an orthopantomography, a two-dimensional X-ray, and indeed we confirmed that she had no bone.
 The maxillary sinuses (air pockets above the maxilla) were huge, and there was hardly any bone to anchor the implants.
 The only possible solution to rehabilitate her maxilla with fixed teeth was to place zygomatic implants.
-To confirm the treatment plan we needed to do a dental CAT scan, an X-ray that gives us the three dimensions of the bone structure (height, width and thickness), which makes it possible to plan the case well.
-With this test, which we performed at the clinic, we were able to confirm that she needed 4 zygomatic implants, but that despite the complexity of the surgery, it was possible to remove the teeth she had in his mouth and place the implants and screw-retained fixed teeth on the same day of the surgery.
+To confirm the treatment plan we needed to do a dental CAT scan, an X-ray that gives us the three dimensions of the bone structure (height, width, and thickness), which makes it possible to plan the case well.
+With this test, which we performed at the clinic, we were able to confirm that she required 4 zygomatic implants, but that despite the complexity of the surgery, it was possible to remove the teeth she had in his mouth and place the implants and screw-retained fixed teeth on the same day of the surgery.